NathanielH-snek/PresidentialSpeechAnalysis/README.md

 - Effective dimensionality reduction with PCA for high-dimensional text features
 - Visualization techniques combining matplotlib and Plotly for static and interactive plots
 - Data merging and aggregation strategies to enrich text data with metadata
+- Explaining complex topics to a potentially less knowledable audience

 ---